1 firefighter dead after Philadelphia building collapse

 Four other firefighters and an inspector with the city’s Department of Licenses and Inspections were also trapped at the time of the collapse.
 One firefighter jumped from the second story of the rubble, Murphy said.

-Numerous firefighters were at the scene as the rescue effort unfolded, and some were seen hugging or wiping tears from their eyes, multiple news outlets reported.
+Numerous firefighters were standing nearby as the rescue effort unfolded, and some were seen hugging or wiping tears from their eyes, multiple news outlets reported.

 “You can’t predict this,” Murphy told reporters at a news conference.
 “This was just a catastrophic accident that (has) really hurt our department.”